the-crypt-keeper/fragment-frog/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
+3. Ensure you have created a `.env` or otherwise set `REACT_APP_OPENAI_API_ENDPOINT` to point to the root of your OpenAI proxy
-3. Start the development server: `npm start`
+4. Start the development server: `npm start`
-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## LLM Suggestion List